EncantaTeam/encanta/Android/README.md

 This README and the sample applications are maintained separately from releases of the [Encanta Android SDK][encanta-android-sdk].
-To get the latest updates to these example applications and accompanying documentation, be sure to clone the sample repository itself from [here][encanta-android-sdk]
+To get the latest updates to these example applications and accompanying documentation, be sure to clone the sample repository itself from [here][encanta-android-sdk-root]

 [encanta-android-samples]: https://github.com/EncantaTeam/encanta/tree/master/Android/Samples
 [encanta-android-sdk-root]: http://github.com/EncantaTeam/encanta/tree/master/Android/SDK